Used and loved by millions

 How can I use "help to clarify" in a sentence?

-Use "help to clarify" to indicate that something aids in making a concept or situation clearer.
-For example: "The additional data will help to clarify the research findings".
+You can use "help to clarify" to indicate that something will assist in making a concept or situation clearer.
+For example, "The additional data will help to clarify the results of the experiment."

 What are some alternatives to "help to clarify"?

-You can use alternatives like "assist in clarifying", "aid in clarifying", or "shed light on" depending on the context.
+You can use alternatives like "assist in clarifying", "aid in clarification", or "shed light on" depending on the context.

-What's the difference between "help to clarify" and "provide clarification"?
+What's the difference between "help to clarify" and "make clearer"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision